Emoji3rix/alx-low_level_programming/0x00-hello_world/README.md

-write a script that compiles a C file but does not link 2 - write a script that generates the assembly code of a C code and save it in an output file 3 - write a script that compiles a C file and creates and executable named cisfun
+write a script that compiles a C file but does not link 2 - write a script that generates the assembly code of a C code and save it in an output file 3 - write a script that compiles a C file and creates and executable named cisfun 4 - write a C program that prints exactly "programming is like building a multilingual puzzle